illagernet/silencer/readme.md

 # Silencer

-A Minecraft Data Pack that silences entities named "silent", case sensitive.
+A Minecraft Data Pack that silences entities with any of the following names:

+- Silent
+- silent
+- Silenced
+- silenced

 ## License